 Access tokens are not explicitly expired.
 An access token will be invalidated if a user explicitly revokes an application in the their Twitter account settings, or if Twitter suspends an application.
 If an application is suspended, there will be a note on the apps.twitter.com page stating that it has been suspended.

-LinkedIn accounts connected to Publish will require reconnecting every 60 days, since that's the lifespan of the access tokens granted by LinkedIn.
+LinkedIn accounts connected to Buffer will require reconnecting every 60 days, since that's the lifespan of the access tokens granted by LinkedIn.
 Other reasons that an access token from LinkedIn might expire include:

-- You no longer have Admin access (for LinkedIn pages).
+- You no longer have Super Admin access (for LinkedIn pages).

 - You are publishing identical posts to several LinkedIn accounts at exactly the same time.
 More guidance on this can be found here.